M2-Luminous/CSU11031-Electronics-and-Information-Technology/README.md

 # CSU11031-Electronics-and-Information-Technology
-This repo contains all my lab solutions for information technology
+This repo contains all my lab solutions for information technology in Trinity College Dublin